 This festive yule log cake is chocolate cake filled with whipped cream, rolled into the shape of a log, and coated with a chocolate ganache – a classic European holiday tradition!
+This post walks you through how to make a yule log cake, and ideas for decorating a yule log cake for a beautiful holiday dessert centerpiece!
 Serve with a White Hot Chocolate or Cranberry Mimosa for an extra festive celebration.

 After Thanksgiving is over, I head into full Christmas mode.
 I’m assuming I have some sort of invisible switch that flips on at midnight after Thanksgiving that apparently indicates that Christmas mode is now activated.